Jawbox: Formation, Grippe, and Novelty (1989–1992)

 In 1991, the band released their full-length debut album Grippe, which was also issued by Dischord.
 Grippe featured both newly written material and re-recordings of older tracks.
 Around the same time as Grippes release, Wade's friend and roommate Bill Barbot joined the band as an additional guitarist and singer.
 Jawbox supported the album by playing shows alongside bands such as Superchunk, Corrosion of Conformity, Fuel, and others.
 The band went on their first major tour alongside Helmet during the second half of 1991 as Helmet was touring behind their debut album as well, Strap It On.
 Around the same time, Jawbox released a split single with the band Jawbreaker for the independent label Selfless Records, and it was Barbot's first appearance in the studio with Jawbox.

 The "Tongues" single was released in early 1992, and shortly after, the band released their second album Novelty, again on Dischord.
 The album spawned the band's first music video, "Cutoff".
 To support Novelty, Jawbox went on tour with Shudder to Think again.
 Prior to and during the tour, Wade became frustrated with the band's internal struggles, such as Coletta and Robbins ending their relationship, in the aftermath of which Coletta and Barbot started a romantic relationship, followed by Robbins' subsequent erratic behavior.
 Immediately after the tour ended, Wade departed from Jawbox and quickly joined Shudder to Think as their drummer.

-Wade was replaced by drummer Zach Barocas, a friend of the band that had conveniently been living in the band's home building already.
+Wade was replaced by drummer Zach Barocas, a friend of the band who conveniently had been living in the band's home building already.
 Barocas' unique drumming style became central to the band's signature sound, and his joining also prompted the band to work more collectively as a whole.

 Signing to Atlantic, For Your Own Special Sweetheart, and Jawbox (1993–1996)

 Jawbox then made a series of compilation appearances and released various one-off singles, including a split single with the band Tar in 1993, in which Tar covered the Jawbox song "Static" and Jawbox covered the Tar song also titled "Static".

-Atlantic Records artists and repertoire representative Mike Gitter approached Jawbox about signing to the label.
+Various major labels including Epic Records, Mercury Records, and Atlantic Records began to court the band.
+Barocas has said that the major label interest kept the band from breaking up, as he had quit Jawbox and applied to the University of Maryland, but changed his mind and informed them that he would rejoin the band provided they signed to a major.
+Jawbox began contemplating signing to Atlantic.
 Wary of potentially "selling out" by making a deal with a major label, the band wrote up what Robbins described as a "'list of impossible demands': to be self-managed, to have complete creative control, to release on vinyl on [DeSoto]," as well as control over the recording budget, merchandising rights, and licensing rights in Europe.
 To the surprise of the band, Atlantic agreed to the terms.
 According to Robbins, Jawbox forewent a large advance and tour support, asking Atlantic for just enough money to "pay for studio costs and cover some old bills."